FrankHB/pl-docs/en-US/calling-for-language-features.md

 * Specific resource management schemes sharing some properties with GC, like resource pools (esp. [memory pools](https://en.wikipedia.org/wiki/Memory_pool)), are recommended as the replacement of GC for specific resource usage patterns.
 * Transformations based on analysis of resources usage include [escape analysis](https://en.wikipedia.org/wiki/Escape_analysis) and [region inference](https://en.wikipedia.org/wiki/Region-based_memory_management#Region_inference) (sometimes referred as the _static GC_).
-* Deterministic local collectors can be used to suppress leaks further than ALGOL-like block structures (see [[Clinger98]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.83.8567&rep=rep1&type=pdf)), including the case of implementation of TCO without GC.
+* Deterministic local collectors can be used to suppress leaks further than ALGOL-like block structures (see [[Cl98]](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.83.8567&rep=rep1&type=pdf)), including the case of implementation of TCO without GC.

 ## [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) dependency

 Dependency on ABI in the language level may benefit developers in various ways.

 * It provides simpler mental models of the implementation.
-* It often grants users the direct access underlying implementations of the language.
+* It often grants users the direct access of underlying implementations of the language.
 * It can lead to easier interoperability with underlying environment.

 However, it does not work in general without [leaks abstraction](https://en.wikipedia.org/wiki/Leaky_abstraction) of concrete details of underlying implementations which implies: